narharim/kubernetes-map/Security/Service Account.md

 - Kubernetes automatically creates a token (used for authentication) and stores it as a secret object.
 (Deprecated)
 - Every namespace has a default service account.
 - If you don’t specify a service account in the pod spec, the default one is used.
-- To avoid automatic token mount in spec section:
+- To avoid automatic token mount in spec section, use below field:

     ```yaml
     automountServiceAccountToken: false